 Remember too, that basmati rice is not a general purpose rice and is not really suitable for Asian or European dishes.
 You are going to either have a big family, lots of guests, or eat a lot of Indian food to call for that sort of purchase.

 The second thing is to remember that rice is at its best when it has been washed and allowed to soak.

 The third thing is to cook rice gently.
 Cooked to long, at too high a temperature, with frequent stirring will just produce mush.

 At this point, let me say that using a microwave to cook rice is a fast path to poor rice.
 Let me also say that rice cookers are not a good choice either.
-Just fine for cooking rice in the Chinese style, but not too good at doing these styles of rice dishes.
-Forego their claimed ease of use, and do it properly.
-Not that much harder, and the results are noticeable.
+Just fine for cooking rice in the Asian style, but not too good at doing these rice dishes.
+Forego their claimed ease of use and do it properly.
+Not that much harder and the results are noticeable.

 Our common, but simple, pulao is a mix of white and yellow rice.
 The yellow rice has been fried in ghee, then cooked in stock with saffron.
-It is mixed with the plain white rice, and has cashews, pistachios and dried fruit added.
+It is mixed with the plain white rice, then we add cashews, pistachios and dried fruit.
 Another favourite is a simple vegetable pulao, which is rice cooked with mildly spiced vegetables.
 The Kashmiri pulao is an interesting variant with its slightly sweet, saffron infused taste.

-Our favourite is the Lucknavi biryani, largely, I think, because it comes from my father’s birthplace.
-It is a classic lamb and rice dish, and is deserving of a special occasion for it to be served.
-It will take a day or so for marination of the ingredients, and the best part of a day to cook.
+Our favourite is the Lucknavi biryani, largely, I think, because it comes from my father’s heritage.
+It is a classic lamb and rice dish, deserving of a special occasion for it to be served.
+It will take a day or so for marination of the ingredients and the best part of a day to cook.
 But it is spectacular dish.